X-RugvedCodes-X/Secure-Stream/README.md

 # My Next.js Project

 ## Overview
-This is a Next.js project created using v0dev.
-It includes a modern React-based frontend with Tailwind CSS for styling and is set up for easy development and deployment.
+Secure Stream is an advanced solution for secure video streaming, designed to ensure a piracy-free and smooth workflow.
+Built with Next.js 15, TypeScript, and Tailwind CSS, it delivers a modern, high-performance frontend optimized for development, security, and seamless deployment.

 ## Prerequisites
 - Node.js (v18 or later)